escuelademusica/laravel-mjml/readme.md

 ## How it works.

 This is inspired by (https://github.com/asahasrabuddhe/laravel-mjml), but more optimized.
 Compiles the mjml of view compiled file.

-Also there's a helper function to render the mjml directly.
+Also, there's a helper function to render the mjml directly.

 ```php
 <?php